 Cost of Living in Austria in Different Provinces and Cities

-To give you an idea of the average cost of living in Austria, see the table below for examples of monthly expenses in different Austrian cities.
+To give you an idea of the average cost of living in Austria for a single person, see the table below for examples of monthly expenses in different Austrian cities.

 Generally, living costs are higher in the cities, but you should shop around and consider where best fits your budget and desired way of life.
-For example, Graz is Austriaβs second-largest city, but it is one of the most affordable places to live in the country.
-Graz is also a UNESCO world heritage city, which is reflected in its eye-catching architecture.
+For example, Graz is Austria’s second-largest city, but it is one of the most affordable places to live in the country.

 Linz is generally cheaper than popular Vienna and Salzburg.
 Linz has the River Danube, which is a popular leisure area for residents in the summer.
 The city also has a comprehensive tram and bus system.

-As the capital city, Vienna has an excellent cultural offeringβit is more expensive than smaller cities, but the cost of living is still cheaper than other major cities around Europe.
-Salzburg is quintessentially Austrian, with some spectacular Alpine views, plus the Salzach River that runs through the city, and nearby Mondsee Lake.
+As the capital city, Vienna has an excellent cultural offering—it is more expensive than smaller cities, but the cost of living is still cheaper than other major cities around Europe.
+Salzburg offers great Alpine views, plus the Salzach River that runs through the city, and nearby Mondsee Lake.

-In the capital of Vienna, the average housing space per residence is 38 square meters (409 square feet), while the average number of residents for each apartment is 2.05.
-This means, the average apartment size is approximately 77.9 square meters (839 square feet).
+In the capital of Vienna, the average apartment size is approximately 77.9 square meters (839 square feet)

 Social security pays for about 45% of total healthcare costs in Austria.
 If you are employed in a full-time or part-time position (and you earn at least 438 EUR/488 USD a month), 18.12% of your salary goes to social security.
 However, your employer will contribute half of this.
 Public health insurance covers about 99% of the Austrian population.